 Are hard or soft beds better for your back?

 Soft mattresses may not be the best choice— deep sinking can misalign the spine.
 A firmer mattress is the best option for back sleepers by keeping the body resting on top of the bed and relieving pressure points in the shoulders and hips.
+Still, back sleepers interested in a soft surface may want to try a medium mattress with targeted lumbar support.

 The Right Mattress for Back Sleepers